egarbi/graphite-formula/README.md

           - 127.0.0.1:2004:2
 ```

 A relay has to have destinations.
 So in this example we are connecting to the pickle ports of the caches we defined in the last example.
 We know that their pickle ports are at `2003` and `2004`.
-We have also overriden the default replication value of 1 to ensure we duplicate stats to the two caches.
+We have also overridden the default replication value of 1 to ensure we duplicate stats to the two caches.
 This is not a practical real world configuration, but demonstrates the ability to create many different relay setups.

 ### Relay Clusters

-To get graphite into a high avaliability setup you may need to setup relays that are cluster aware.
+To get graphite into a high availability setup you may need to setup relays that are cluster aware.
 This formula allows you to do so.
 It is assumed that the first relay defined on a server will be public facing.
 It is also assumed that all graphite nodes in a cluster have the same number of relays, this is how we dynamically figure out the correct pickle port to connect to. **Currently we do not support a cluster where the cluster relay connects directly to a carbon cache. **

 ***Example:***